Lidl in the USA shows that internationalisation is not a matter of translation, but rather a learning process.

 Another report summarises a guiding principle: as global as possible, as local as necessary – including a focus on market density.

-This is invaluable for SMEs because it is a clear rule of action:
+This is worth its weight in gold for SMEs, because it is a clear rule of action:

 • Standardise where it reduces costs.